Parasocial interaction: Global fandoms

-PSI with companies
+Companies

 As social media relationships grew between celebrities and influencers, businesses created social media profiles for audience engagement.
 Fast food restaurants have started comedy Twitter accounts to interact with their customers in a personal way.
 The companies' Twitter accounts respond to tweets from customers, tell jokes and engage in the online industry in ways that create PSI with the consumers.
 This strategy is working.

 A study done by Lauren I. Labrecque in 2013 found that customers have higher loyalty intentions and are more likely to provide information for the brand when the brand fostered PSIs.
 The study also showed that these outcomes were less likely when the consumer felt the response from the company's social media account were automated.
 Furthermore, including personal details and behind-the-scenes ideation in interactions with consumers also triggers PSI and results in a positive impact.

 Another parasocial interaction usage in organizational communication is that CEOs' social media image also contributes to the company's image and reputation.
 Therefore, CEOs have paid attention to their communication with customers, employees, and investors.
 They would improve their public features through social media to communicate with the stakeholders.

 In a 2023 study involving the quick serving restaurant (QSR) industry, Banerjee, Sen, and Zahay find that customers' in-store engagement in the form of their social media usage can have strong predictive power.
 The authors find that social media posts containing product brand mentions created by an engaged customer within a store premise can trigger parasocial interactions in the form of likes, retweets, and replies which can further lead to an increased competitive spillover.
 Such effects can either increase or decrease based on the competitor density in the area.
 Combining data from six different databases, the authors show how social media can be leveraged to influence competitive positions in local markets.
 In this interesting study, the authors caution that seemingly positive customer testimonials from within a store can ultimately end up helping competitor brands and hence store managers must practice diligence in monitoring customer social media posts.